S.C. Pannell, `Old McDonald` Blewitt Springs McLaren Vale Grenache

 Vinification

-The grapes were hand harvested on 1st March and gently crushed upon arrival at the winery.
-Fermentation took place in one stainless steel open-top fermenter with regular pump overs, with 20% whole bunch grapes.
+The grapes were hand harvested on 3rd March and gently crushed upon arrival at the winery.
+Fermentation took place in one stainless steel open-top fermenter with regular pump overs, with 12% whole bunch.
 The juice remained on skins for 15 days before gentle pressing, and after settling in tank for 15 days, was transferred to an old French oak vat for malolactic fermentation and extended maturation.
-The wine was racked twice and bottled without fining, filtration, additions, or adjustment on 8th February 2023.
+The wine was racked twice and bottled without fining, filtration, additions, or adjustment on 27th May 2024.

 Tasting Notes & Technical Details